CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP2: 30 (0x1e) for GCN 1.0/1.1
 Opcode VOP3A: 286 (0x11e) for GCN 1.0/1.1
 Syntax: V_BFM_B32 VDST, SRC0, SRC1
-Description: Make 32-bit bitmask from (SRC1 & 31) bit that have length (SRC0 & 31) and
+Description: Make 32-bit bitmask from (SRC1 & 31) bit that has length (SRC0 & 31) and
 store it to VDST.
 Operation:
 ```